rossrobino/drab/apps/docs/src/pages/getting-started/index.md

 Here are a few examples on how to do this in popular JavaScript frameworks with functions like `onMount` or `useEffect`.
 If you aren't using a SSR framework, you can omit these wrappers since the code will only run on the client.

+If you are using TypeScript, you can add a `d.ts` file within your `tsconfig.include` paths to extend the types of your framework's intrinsic elements to get autocomplete for attributes.

 _\*If you see a better way to write any of these examples or a framework that is missing, please [create an issue or pull request](https://github.com/rossrobino/drab/issues)!_

 ### Astro